/Architectures and synchronization of Joint Communication and Sensing networks

 You will exploit high-throughput communication infrastructure to sense the environment.

 To support the continuous throughput increase in wireless communication, wide bandwidths are exploited at increasing carrier frequencies, while simultaneously multiple spatial streams are transmitted in parallel thanks to MIMO architectures.
-Those have evolved from centralized point-to-point links to more distributed systems.
-In parallel, as communication infrastructure is widely deployed, it is reused to also support sensing applications via so-called Joint Communication and Sensing approaches (JC&S), to detect people and objects, to map the environment, or to assist network optimization.
+Communication network deployments also evolve from centralized point-to-point links to more ubiquitous distributed systems.
+Those widely deployed networks can now be reused to also support sensing features via so-called Joint Communication and Sensing approaches (JCAS), supporting many new applications such as detecting people and objects, mapping the environment, or assisting network optimization.

-In this PhD, we want to develop JC&S solutions operating in bands of a few tens of GHz, where most cellular networks are currently being deployed, towards sub-THz bands where short wavelengths support large antenna arrays and enable fine sensing resolution in range and angular domains.
-Such systems require solving a large number of challenges.
+In this PhD, you will develop and enhance JCAS solutions operating in bands of a few tens of GHz, where most cellular networks are currently being deployed, up to sub-THz bands where short wavelengths support large antenna arrays and enable fine sensing resolution in range and angular domains.

-In particular, when distributed infrastructure is used for communication or sensing, it requires accurate synchronization of the timing, clock and carrier of the different nodes in the architecture.
+• When distributed infrastructure is used for communication and sensing, it requires very accurate synchronization of the timing, clock and carrier of the different nodes, much more than for communication only.
 In addition, accurate knowledge of the position and orientation of the infrastructure nodes is required.
 The synchronization, position and orientation requirements depend on the modulation, bandwidth and carrier frequency of the wireless communication system.
-They are very different for the sensing system which may require orders of magnitude finer synchronization.
-Carrier phase synchronization, which is needed for certain beamforming or multi-static sensing schemes, is very challenging, especially at higher frequencies.
-If not properly addressed, clock jitter and carrier phase noise in the different nodes may degrade the performance of communication and sensing functionalities.
+You will develop novel synchronization algorithms and protocols and test their performance via simulations or experimentally.

-Beyond synchronization challenges, JC&S systems also require the optimization of sensing performance without degrading the communication links, using specific algorithms and architectures, Performance needs to be traded off with complexity and power consumption limitations.
-Finally, exploiting efficiently the sensing information to optimize the network (faster beam acquisition thanks to environment knowledge, better allocation between users and access points, preventing link blockage, ...) or to support new applications is an open field of research.
+• Finally, you will find ways to exploit the sensing information to optimize the network (faster beam acquisition thanks to environment knowledge, better allocation between users and access points, preventing link blockage, ...) or to support new opportunistic sensing applications.

-The successful PhD candidate will be part of a large IMEC team working on the research, implementation and prototyping of future communications and radar systems: experts in digital, analog and mm-wave ASIC design, communications systems, radar systems, processing and machine learning.
+As PhD candidate you will be part of a large IMEC team working on the research, implementation and prototyping of future communications and radar systems: experts in digital, analog and mm-wave design, communications systems, radar systems, signal processing and machine learning.
 This is a unique opportunity to develop innovative, multi-disciplinary technology and shape future wireless and sensing networks.
 You will publish your research in top-level journals and conferences.

 Required background: Electrical Engineering, Signal Processing for Communications, knowledge of radar is a plus